compuserscripts/6v6_lua/README.md

 fix med arrow line to go from eyeangles to where its fired to instead of legs

-fix nohats lag -- only draw textures on players who are visible

 sentry aim line, like sniper. aDD notif on screen if on you and highlitght sentry or chams. same with sniper

 notif on screen if someone looks at you, highlight or borders